-- When an existing business acquires a business that is in the same 6 digit NAICS code with identical ownership and in the same geographic area as the acquiring entity, SBA considers this to be a business expansion, and SBA will not require a minimum equity injection. - iii) Loans to ESOPs for the purpose of purchasing a controlling interest (at least 51 percent) in the employer small business are not subject to the SBA requirement for equity injection. - b) Change of ownership between existing owners ("complete partner buyout"): If the 7(a) loan will finance more than 90% of the purchase price of a partner buyout, both of the following must be met: - The remaining owner(s) must certify that they have been actively participating in the business operation and held the same or an increasing ownership interest in the business for at least the past 24 months.
-Lender must include in the credit memorandum confirmation that the Borrower has made the required certification and retain such certification in the file. - ii) The business balance sheets for the most recent completed fiscal year and current quarter must reflect a debt-to-worth ratio of no greater than 9:1 prior to the change in ownership. - iii) In the event the Lender is unable to document that both (a) and (b) above are satisfied, the remaining owner(s) must contribute cash in the amount of at least 10% of the purchase price of the business, as reflected in the purchase and sale agreement. - c) Partial changes of ownership (Changes of ownership other than complete changes of ownership or complete partner buyouts): - The business balance sheets for the most recent completed fiscal year and current quarter must reflect a debt-to-worth ratio of no greater than 9:1 prior to the change in ownership. - ii) In the event the Lender is unable to document that (i) above is satisfied, the borrowers must contribute cash in the amount of at least 10% of the partial change of ownership purchase price, as reflected in the purchase and sale agreement.
+ii) When an existing business starts or acquires a business that is in the same 6 digit NAICS code with identical ownership and in the same geographic area as the acquiring entity and they are co-borrowers, SBA considers this to be a business expansion, and SBA will not require a minimum equity injection.

-ii.
+- iii) Loans to ESOPs for the purpose of purchasing a controlling interest (at least 51 percent) in the employer small business are not subject to the SBA requirement for equity injection. - b) Change of ownership between existing owners ("complete partner buyout"): If the 7(a) loan will finance more than 90% of the purchase price of a partner buyout, both of the following must be met: - i) The remaining owner(s) must certify that they have been actively participating in the business operation and held the same or an increasing ownership interest in the business for at least the past 24 months.
+Lender must include in the credit memorandum confirmation that the Borrower has made the required certification and retain such certification in the file. - ii) The business balance sheets for the most recent completed fiscal year and current quarter must reflect a debt-to-worth ratio of no greater than 9:1 prior to the change in ownership. - iii) In the event the Lender is unable to document that both i) and ii) above are satisfied, the remaining owner(s) must contribute cash either sufficient to reflect a debt-to-worth ratio of no greater than 9:1 on the pro forma balance sheet or in the amount of at least 10% of the purchase price of the business, as reflected in the purchase and sale agreement, whichever is less. - c) Partial changes of ownership (Changes of ownership other than complete changes of ownership or complete partner buyouts): - The business balance sheets for the most recent completed fiscal year and current quarter must reflect a debt-to-worth ratio of no greater than 9:1 prior to the change in ownership. - ii) In the event the Lender is unable to document that i) above is satisfied, the borrowers must contribute cash either sufficient to reflect a debt-to-worth ratio of no greater than 9:1 on the pro forma balance sheet or in the amount of at least 10% of the purchase price of the business, as reflected in the purchase and sale agreement, whichever is less. - ii.
 Source of Equity Injection: If the Lender or SBA requires an equity injection, the Lender must use the same processes to verify the equity injection as it uses for its similarly-sized, non-SBA guaranteed commercial loans.